Cecilia8989/pands-problem-sheet/README.md

 Here the main steps of the program:

-1. The program can be run by executing the **"es.py"** script
+1. The program can be run by executing the **es.py** script.
-2. The script retrieves the filename to be analyzed through the command line arguments using **sys.arg**
+2. The script retrieves the filename to be analyzed through the command line arguments using **sys.argv**.
-3. The program then checks if the file exists in the current directory.
+3. If no filename is provided, the program exits with an error message.
-4. If the file does not exist, the program informs the user that the file does not exist and either needs to be created, or the spelling need to be check.
+4. The program then checks if the file exists in the current directory.
+If the file does not exist, the program informs the user that the file does not exist and either needs to be created or the spelling needs to be checked.
-5. In this case, to meet the task requirements, a file named "moby-dick.txt" has been created in the same directory to be read by the program if specified by the user.
+5. If the program finds the file, it prompts the user to enter their choice for which letter to count (lowercase "e", uppercase "E", or both).
-6. If the program finds the file, it opens the file in read mode and counts the number of occurrences of lowercase "e" only.
+6. It counts the number of occurrences of the chosen letter(s) in the file based on user input by calling the appropriate functions.
+If the user enter an invalid option He will need to enter it again.
-7. Finally, the program prints the count of the lowercase "e" occurrences in the file.
+7. Finally, the program prints the count of the chosen letter(s) occurrences in the file.

 <details>
            <summary>Code comments</summary>